pretix/pretix/doc/development/api/invoice.rst

 -------------------

-The invoice renderer API does not make a lot of usage from signals, however, it does use a signal to get a list of all available ticket outputs.
+The invoice renderer API does not make a lot of usage from signals, however, it does use a signal to get a list of all available invoice renderers.
 Your plugin should listen for this signal and return the subclass of ``pretix.base.invoice.BaseInvoiceRenderer`` that we'll provide in this plugin::